Anello-Photonics/docs-A1/getting_started_gnssins.rst

 ==================================
 GNSS INS Getting Started Guide
 ==================================
 Thank you for choosing the ANELLO GNSS INS!
-This guide will get you started with GNSS INS connection, configuration and data collection.
+This guide will get you started with connection, configuration and data collection.
 Please contact support@anellophotonics.com with any questions.

-1   GNSS INS Evaluation Kit
+1   Hardware Connections
 ---------------------------------
 The ANELLO GNSS INS unit is pictured below.
 It features a 20 pin automotive-grade Molex MX150 connector and two FAKRA SMB GNSS connectors.